BhujayKumarBhatta/ms00/README.md

 if there is a change in db structure, and a migration is done , commit and push the migration directory to the git
 from the  machine where migration was done.

-For  development machine with sqllite db , there are chalenges in migration due to lil8mitiaton of database alter capabilities inherent to sqllite.
-So sometimes , delelting the migration folder and and  recreating a
+For  development machine with sqlite db , there are challenges in migration due to limitation of database alter capabilities inherent to sqlite.
+So sometimes , deleting the migration folder and and  recreating a
-fresh migartion helped.
+fresh migration helped.

 Testing